svakam/kubernetes/README.md

 The states of these containers are managed by Kubernetes.
 It's possible to start the container on specific [nodes](#node).
 If a container is killed, it can be restarted.
 Containers have the ability to move from node to node.

-Instead of just running a few docker containers on one host manually, Kubernetes will manage this and the containers in general.
+Instead of just running a few Docker containers on one host manually, Kubernetes will manage this and the containers in general.

 It's possible for Kubernetes clusters to have anywhere from one node up to thousands.